 The First Digital Painting 1965

-You can own the NFT of the first digital computer generated painting in the world.
 This high-tech/high-touch artwork created in 1965 by artist Mel Alexenberg was reproduced on the cover of International Science and Technology in April, 1966.
-With the purchase of the NFT you will also receive an actual real copy of the 1966 magazine cover.
 Read more about the history of this unique piece of digital art below.

 The First Digital Painting